mayooear/gpt4-pdf-chatbot-langchain/README.md

 Prelude: Please make sure you have already downloaded node on your system and the version is 18 or greater.

-## Ananda Version
+## Forked Version

 This is a fork of gpt4-pdf-chatbot-langchain.
-This version Looks for a specified source in the first Line of the PDF file, and uses that as the source instead of the PDF file name.
+This version looks for a specified source in the first Line of the PDF file, and uses that as the source instead of the PDF file name.
 For example:

      SOURCE: https://www.bozo.com/clown37.php

+## Enhanced Frontend with Social Media Sharing

+The runtime website code is significantly extended from the forked project.
+We have added

+- Display of sources with links
+- Thumbs up, and thumbs down for system feedback
+- Copy button
+- Shared Answers page for social sharing, including heart button to indicate user likes

 ## Development